 Using lirefunc

-Lirefunc function can be used together with a standard select request which is normally used by hybris.
 The function lirefunc(arg1,arg2) is available for function queries.
 Two arguments are necessary and are defined as:

-With this option, I faced the issue: lirefunc deals only with items returned by select.
+With this option, I faced an issue: lirefunc deals only with items returned by select.
 If it is a small subset of all items, the results won’t be sorted properly.
 I hope it is a misconfiguration on my side.

 Performance

 For large sets of images, the solution above may be too slow because of per-request processing of all images.
-Possibly, you want to precalculate the recommendations (products of the same color) to make it much faster.
-However, for the generic task, the performance issues are inevitable if your dataset is getting bigger and bigger, even with such optimization techniques as locality sensitive hashing, used in the current solution (BitSampling).
-Secondly, you need to double check what feature vectors are really important for you to be in the index.
-Each additional vector may add gigabytes to the index size, and, as a result, slow down both indexing and searching.
-Thirdly, this task can be solved with machine learning algorithms too, with use of enhanced algorithms for feature extraction, such as SURF and SIFT.
-However, this has to be left for another day.
+Possibly, you want to pre-calculate the recommendations (products of the same color) to make it much faster.
+However, for the generic task, the performance issues are inevitable if your dataset is getting bigger and bigger, even with such optimization techniques as locality-sensitive hashing, which is used in the current solution (BitSampling).

 PoC screenshots

-Edge Histogram: Products with the similar shape
+Edge Histogram: Products with similar shape